evansolomon/nodejs-kinesis-client-library/README.md

 ## Terminology

 * **Consumer**: A single process that is responsible for consuming a single Kinesis shard.
-Consumers are created and managed by clusters; they should not be created directly directly.
+Consumers are created and managed by clusters; they should not be created directly.
 * **Cluster**: A process that manages consumers.
 A single cluster can have many consumers (or 1, or 0) that all run on the same machine.
 Clusters should be created by the [CLI](#cli).
 * **Network**: All of the consumers processing a single Kinesis stream for a single application.
 Networks can have many clusters that are run on one or many machines.